Cauchy convergence in V-normed categories: Semi-normed and normed vector spaces

 \begin{definition} A linear map $f:X\to Y$ of semi-normed vector spaces is called a {\em zero-to-zero morphism} if $\nv fx\nv=0$ holds for all $x\in X$ with $\nv x\nv=0$.
 (We note that every bounded operator is a zero-to-zero morphism.)
-We denote by the (non-full) subcategory of $\mathsf{SNVec}_{\infty}$ containing all semi-normed vector spaces and their zero-to-zero morphisms.
-The objects of the category

-mentioned in the Introduction are precisely the {\em separated} semi-normed vector spaces; {\em i.e.,} its objects $X$ satisfy the separation condition

-for all $x\in X$, and they fall short of being normed vector spaces in the classical sense only insofar as vectors are permitted to have infinite norms.
-The separation condition of its domain makes a morphism in $\mathsf{NVec}_{\infty}$, {\em i.e.}, an arbitrary linear map, automatically a zero-to-zero morphism.
+We denote by $\mathsf{SNVec}_{00}$ the (non-full) subcategory of $\mathsf{SNVec}_{\infty}$ containing all semi-normed vector spaces and their zero-to-zero morphisms.
+The separation condition of its domain makes a morphism in $\mathsf{NVec}_{\infty}$, {\em i.e.}, an arbitrary linear map of normed vector spaces, automatically a zero-to-zero morphism.
 Therefore, $\mathsf{NVec}_{\infty}$ is a full subcategory of $\mathsf{SNVec}_{00}$. \end{definition}